gardc/AntiLoL/readme.md

 # AntiLoL
 A Windows background application (systray) that makes sure League of Legends is never running.
 If it's found, the LoL client process is terminated.

-**Made for fun, obviously, as there is no read utility in this, and to get a refresher in Windows-specific C++.**
+**Made for fun, obviously, as there is no real utility in this, and to get a refresher in Windows-specific C++.**

 ## Specs
 - C++20